AstirisAQW/BlackJack-MIPS-Assembly/README.md

 The core gameplay and features include:

 1.  **Initial Deal:**
-    *   The dealer receives two cards, with one card shown to the player and the other hidden (the "hole card").
+    *   The dealer receives two cards, with one card shown and one card hidden to the player.
     *   The player receives two cards, both face up.

 2.  **Card Generation:**